 #1 (pee): In Grand Canyon, all urine MUST make it into the river.
 This means you can’t sneak behind a bush while we’re in camp; again, all urine must make it into the river.
 Some 20,000+ people raft every year in Grand Canyon and you could imagine how bad that place would smell if everyone were peeing on rocks and bushes in our dry, desert environment.
 There will be stops during the day so you will have opportunities to go pee.
 If you have to go between stops, tell the guide before it’s an emergency so they have time to find a good place for a pit stop.
 There are many other people on the trip with you so there is a good chance, if you have to pee, probably someone else does too.
 It’s not a big deal.

-At most pit stops the rule is: Skirts Up, Pants Down.
-This means that women head upstream to find a spot and men head downstream.
-For women, wearing two-piece swimsuits or a sports bra and quick drying underwear under your clothes makes peeing into the river easier.
+At most pit stops women head upstream to find a spot and men head downstream.
+For women, wearing two-piece swimsuits or a sports bra and quick-drying underwear under your clothes makes peeing into the river easier.
 Using a female urination device that allows you to pee standing up has been an increasingly popular option.
 Another method at pit stops is to wade into the water near the boat, hold on to straps on the side of the boat.
 The water is cold, so it may take some time to get things flowing!
 Or simply head a little way away from the boat, drop your pants or pull your swimsuit to the side and squat.
 You can try and find a rock near the water to squat behind but remember that ALL liquid, pee included, MUST go into the river.
 Many beaches do not have much cover.
 DO NOT go on a 3-mile hike to find a rock by the river; when I say head upstream a bit I mean maybe 20 feet.
 The most important thing is to remember that nobody is looking.
 If someone is watching you pee, they have the problem, not you!

 #2 (poop): Savvy river rats know the guides set up a toilet, affectionately called The Groover, as soon as we get to camp in the afternoon and it’s the last thing they take down in the morning.
 If you do have to go poop during the day, tell the guides and they’ll give you the toilet-to-go system (personal waste bag).
 This system is a user-friendly way to contain and neutralize human waste and includes toilet paper and an antiseptic towelette.
 As you’d imagine, it is best to try to do your business when you get into camp, where things are much more comfortable.
 The camp toilet is a metal vault with a toilet seat on it.
 The guides put the toilet in a discreet location with a pretty good view of the Canyon!
 Toilet paper, disinfectant spray, a feminine hygiene disposal and hand sanitizer will be waiting for you at the toilet.
 The most important part is the toilet key!
 We’ll set up a hand wash station and near that lives the toilet “key”.
 Be sure to take the key with you to the toilet so everyone else who comes along knows it’s occupied.
 You never want to go to the toilet and forget the key — otherwise, someone else will bring you the key!
 Please be sure to wash your hands thoroughly at the toilet hand wash after using the groover.